-Fortunately, we’ve got some helpful tips which should help you avoid any major flooding disasters that will also help flood proof your lawn!
+Fortunately, we’ve got some helpful tips to help you avoid major flooding disasters that will also help flood proof your lawn!

-We’ve all heard the old saying, ‘failing to prepare is preparing to fail’ and when it comes to flood-proofing your lawn, it’s not a warning to be ignored.
-Gardens can often have uneven areas such as holes and pits which make great spots for rainwater to gather.
+We’ve all heard the old saying, ‘failing to prepare is preparing to fail’, and when it comes to flood proofing your lawn, it’s not a warning to be ignored.
+Gardens can often have uneven areas, such as holes and pits, which make great spots for rainwater to gather.
 Keeping the area level is a good way to prevent having to deal with waterlogged areas once the spring rolls around.
-If you do notice some unlevel ground, wait until the lawn is dry during the summer months, apply a mixture of sand and topsoil, then lightly compact the affected areas.
+If you notice unlevel ground, wait until the lawn is dry during the summer months, apply a mixture of sand and topsoil, and then lightly compact the affected areas.
 This should drown out any chance of unwanted puddles appearing after heavy rainfall and help water disperse without too much hassle.

 Having a healthy lawn can make all the difference when it comes to drought and flooding.
-Applying fertiliser in spring and can help grass to develop deep root systems whilst applying a fertiliser in autumn strengthens the grass, making it easier to withstand harsh winter conditions.
-Fertilisers will also help with soil health and drainage and should be top priority when maintaining a lawn.
-Occasionally some areas of the garden can lose grass coverage for a variety of reason.
-It is important to re-seed these areas before the winter as bare soil can be easily compacted by heavy rainfall and this can lead to more problems.
+Applying fertiliser in spring can help the grass to develop deep root systems, whilst applying fertiliser in autumn strengthens the grass, making it easier to withstand harsh winter conditions.
+Fertilisers will also help soil health and drainage and should be a top priority when maintaining a lawn.
+Occasionally some areas of the garden can lose grass coverage for a variety of reasons.
+It is important to re-seed these areas before the winter as bare soil can be easily compacted by heavy rainfall, and this can lead to more problems.